The program of work for the PhD in linguistics requires 54 hours of coursework, to be completed prior to advancing to candidacy in the PhD program.

 LIN 380M - Semantics I

-In addition to the courses above, PhD students must successfully complete two additional years (36 credit hours) of approved coursework.
+In addition to the courses above, PhD students must successfully complete 39 credit hours of approved coursework.
 Approved means that you will work out your program with your graduate advisor and your personal academic advisor, and your plan will be approved on this basis.
 This coursework must include:

-- Nine credit hours in a minor area.
+- Six credit hours in a minor area.
 The hours must represent a coherent area of study in linguistics and/or a closely related field.

 - The Forum for Doctoral Candidates (taken in the 5th semester)